A Gelfand-Naimark type theorem: Compactness and connectedness properties of spectrum

 by the definition of $g$ and $\mathrm{int}_{\beta X}\mathrm{cl}_{\beta X}\mathrm{coz}(h)\subseteq\lambda_HX$ by the definition of $\lambda_HX$.
 Thus $\mathrm{cl}_{\beta X}\mathrm{coz}(f)\subseteq\lambda_HX$.
 It now follows that

 is compact.
 (Note that $X\subseteq\lambda_HX$ by Lemma \ref{TFRS}.)
 Therefore $f_H$ is in $C_{00}(\lambda_HX)$.
 That is, $f$ is in $\psi^{-1}(C_{00}(\lambda_HX))$. \end{proof}

 Let $X$ be a locally compact space.
 It is known that $C_0(X)=C_{00}(X)$ if and only if every $\sigma$-compact subspace of $X$ is contained in a compact subspace of $X$.
 (See Problem 7G.2 of \cite{GJ}.)
 In particular, $C_0(X)=C_{00}(X)$ implies that $X$ is countably compact.
-(Recall that a Hausdorff space is called \textit{countably compact} if every countable open cover of it has a finite subcover, equivalently, if every countable infinite subspace of it has an accumulation point.)
 Every countably compact paracompact space is necessarily compact.
 (See Theorem 5.1.20 of \cite{E}.)
-Therefore, $C_0(X)=C_{00}(X)$ implies that $X$ is non-paracompact (and thus, in particular, non-metrizable) if $X$ is non-compact.
-(Recall that a Hausdorff space is called \textit{paracompact} if every open cover of it has a locally finite open refinement.
-Every Lindel\"{o}f space, and in particular every compact space, as well as every metrizable space is paracompact; see Theorems 5.1.1--5.1.3 of \cite{E}.)
+Therefore, if $X$ is non-compact, then $C_0(X)=C_{00}(X)$ implies that $X$ is non-paracompact (and thus, in particular, non-metrizable and non-Lindel\"{o}f).
+(Every Lindel\"{o}f space, in particular every compact space, and every metrizable space is paracompact; see Theorems 5.1.1--5.1.3 of \cite{E}.)

 \begin{theorem} Let $X$ be a normal space.
 Let $H$ be a non-vanishing self-adjoint closed subalgebra of $C_B(X)$ which has local units.
 The following are equivalent: \begin{itemize} \item[(1)] For any $f$ in $H$ there is some $h$ in $H$ with $\mathrm{supp}(f)\subseteq\mathrm{int}_X\mathrm{supp}(h)$. \item[(2)] Every $\sigma$-compact subspace of $\mathfrak{sp}(H)$ is contained in a compact subspace of $\mathfrak{sp}(H)$; in particular, $\mathfrak{sp}(H)$ is countably compact. \item[(3)] $C_{00}(\mathfrak{sp}(H))=C_0(\mathfrak{sp}(H))$. \end{itemize} \end{theorem}